Transforming Experience into Expertise, and Expertise into Leadership

 The CSPP Choice

 For a psychology university to thrive for more than 50 years, it requires an undeniable commitment from our administrators, professors, and especially from our graduate students.
-Choosing us for your higher education degree means choosing quality from start to finish.
+Choosing our psychology department for your higher education degree means choosing quality from start to finish.
 We are proud of the CSPP tradition, but we are even more proud of our students' success and the work they are doing across our country for people.

 CSPP invites you to continue this legacy of impactful, professional practice, leadership, and service.